hytechcamps/animation/README.md

 - Walk cycles

 ## Kahoot
 A quiz covering the content from the lecture.
-There is a link in the slides that points here: https://create.kahoot.it/share/building-blocks-of-animation-quiz/53acd5a6-e3f2-4aca-972d-55f5f4bd8cc4
+Run it from [here](https://create.kahoot.it/share/building-blocks-of-animation-quiz/53acd5a6-e3f2-4aca-972d-55f5f4bd8cc4).

 ## Piskel Demo
 Demonstrate the use of Piskel by walking through the [Piskel Demo](PiskelDemo.md).
 After the guided portion, give the students some time to create things on their own.